I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatecommunicationport.md

 ## -remarks
 <p>A minifilter driver calls <b>FltCreateCommunicationPort</b> to create a communication server port object. </p>

-<p>After the server port has been created, a user-mode application can connect to the port by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff540460">FilterConnectCommunicationPort</a>.
-When connected, the user-mode application can send and receive messages by calling user-mode messaging functions such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff541513">FilterSendMessage</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff540506">FilterGetMessage</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff541508">FilterReplyMessage</a>. </p>
+<p>After the server port has been created, a user-mode application can connect to the port by calling <a href="ifsk.filterconnectcommunicationport">FilterConnectCommunicationPort</a>.
+When connected, the user-mode application can send and receive messages by calling user-mode messaging functions such as <a href="ifsk.filtersendmessage">FilterSendMessage</a>, <a href="ifsk.filtergetmessage">FilterGetMessage</a>, and <a href="ifsk.filterreplymessage">FilterReplyMessage</a>. </p>

 <p>Callers must set the OBJ_KERNEL_HANDLE <b>Attributes</b> flag for the <i>ObjectAttributes</i> parameter of <b>FltCreateCommunicationPort</b>.
 Setting this flag prevents the minifilter driver communication server port handle from being used by a user-mode process in whose context a caller of <b>FltCreateCommunicationPort</b> might be running.
 If this flag is not set, <b>FltCreateCommunicationPort</b> returns STATUS_INVALID_PARAMETER. </p>

-<p>Any server port that is created by <b>FltCreateCommunicationPort</b> must eventually be closed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff541871">FltCloseCommunicationPort</a>.
-When the server port is closed, no new connections to the server port are allowed, and all calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff540460">FilterConnectCommunicationPort</a> fail.
-However, any existing connections remain open until they are closed by the user-mode application or the minifilter driver, or until the minifilter driver is unloaded. </p>

-<p>A minifilter driver calls <b>FltCreateCommunicationPort</b> to create a communication server port object. </p>

-<p>After the server port has been created, a user-mode application can connect to the port by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff540460">FilterConnectCommunicationPort</a>.
-When connected, the user-mode application can send and receive messages by calling user-mode messaging functions such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff541513">FilterSendMessage</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff540506">FilterGetMessage</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff541508">FilterReplyMessage</a>. </p>

-<p>Callers must set the OBJ_KERNEL_HANDLE <b>Attributes</b> flag for the <i>ObjectAttributes</i> parameter of <b>FltCreateCommunicationPort</b>.
-Setting this flag prevents the minifilter driver communication server port handle from being used by a user-mode process in whose context a caller of <b>FltCreateCommunicationPort</b> might be running.
-If this flag is not set, <b>FltCreateCommunicationPort</b> returns STATUS_INVALID_PARAMETER. </p>

-<p>Any server port that is created by <b>FltCreateCommunicationPort</b> must eventually be closed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff541871">FltCloseCommunicationPort</a>.
-When the server port is closed, no new connections to the server port are allowed, and all calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff540460">FilterConnectCommunicationPort</a> fail.
+<p>Any server port that is created by <b>FltCreateCommunicationPort</b> must eventually be closed by calling <a href="..\fltkernel\nf-fltkernel-fltclosecommunicationport.md">FltCloseCommunicationPort</a>.
+When the server port is closed, no new connections to the server port are allowed, and all calls to <a href="ifsk.filterconnectcommunicationport">FilterConnectCommunicationPort</a> fail.
 However, any existing connections remain open until they are closed by the user-mode application or the minifilter driver, or until the minifilter driver is unloaded. </p>

 ## -requirements
 <table>